drshahizan/AI-Innovation/exercise/test3/harikushar/readme.md

-## Universitas Padjadjaran
-Of course, here's the information about Universitas Padjadjaran (Unpad) formatted with icons:

 🏫 **Universitas Padjadjaran (Unpad)** is a public university established on September 11, 1957, in Bandung, West Java ¹.
 Unpad operates two main campuses, located in Bandung and Jatinangor.

 📚 Unpad offers various educational programs, ranging from undergraduate to doctoral levels, in various faculties: